Thomas A. Lasko, MD, PhD

-I am an Assistant Professor of Biomedical Informatics in the School of Medicine at Vanderbilt University.
+I am an Associate Professor of Biomedical Informatics in the School of Medicine at Vanderbilt University, and an Associate Professor of Computer Science in the School of Engineering.
 I earned an MD from the UCSD School of Medicine, an SM in Medical Informatics from the Harvard-MIT Division of Health Sciences and Technology, and a PhD in Computer Science from MIT's Computer Science and Artificial Intelligence Laboratory, advised by Pete Szolovits and Staal Vinterbo.
-I completed my clinical internship at the wonderful Gundersen Lutheran Medical Center (where I learned all of the ways that working on a farm can be harmful or fatal.
+I completed my clinical internship at the wonderful Gundersen Health System (where I learned all of the ways that working on a farm can be harmful or fatal.
 Such as falling into a manure pit and asphyxiating on the hydrogen sulfide.
 Or jumping in to rescue that person and suffering the same fate.
-The third guy usually decides not to jump in.) and a postdoctoral fellowship with Octo Barnett in Harvard's Laboratory of Computer Science at Massachusetts General Hospital.
+The third - or sometimes fourth - guy usually decides not to jump in.) and a postdoctoral fellowship at Harvard Medical School, with Octo Barnett in The Laboratory of Computer Science at Massachusetts General Hospital and Lucila Ohno-Machado in The Decision Systems Group at Brigham and Women's Hospital.
 Before switching to computational medicine, my first career was as an optical engineer; I designed and built prototype fiberoptic sensors for aircraft at Science Applications International Corporation and developed the optics for a high-speed optical genetic sequencer at a (now defunct!) startup.
 My bachelor's degree is in Physics.

 Following grad school, where my computer science degree focused on medical machine learning, I was a software engineer at Google, where I worked on unsupervised methods to learn clinically relevant patterns from the thousands of medical books in Google Books and from the mind-bogglingly-massive Google query stream.
 I also developed the algorithm and prototype for Google Symptom Search, a purely data-driven computational diagnosis engine that uses the entire Web as its input dataset.

 My current research interests are in the computational aspects of precision medicine.
-In particular, I am working on the phenotype discovery problem, which is the effort to infer all existing phenotypes from large amounts of Electronic Medical Record data.
-I am exploring the use of Gaussian Processes and Deep Learning to do this.
+In particular, I am working on the phenotype discovery problem, which is the effort to infer the clinical phenotypic signatures of every existing disease, using large amounts of Electronic Medical Record data and modern machine-learning methods.

 I am/have been funded by generous grants from the Edward Mallinckrodt, Jr. Foundation, and the NIH.